What is Bionics4Education?

 - Bionic Chameleon Gripper

 The special feature of this construction kit: Since the projects are completely disassembled into their individual components after assembly, three models can be created from one construction kit.
 A construction kit can be worked on jointly by up to four learners.
-As basic equipment, the kit contains all necessary interface elements: These include small servo motors, compatible electronic and mechanical components (e.g. from the 3D printer) or plastic elements such as Fin Ray® structures.
-Festo Didactic won the World Didactic Award 2018 with the kit.
+As basic equipment, the kit contains all necessary interface elements.
+These include small servo motors, compatible electronic and mechanical components, or plastic elements such as Fin Ray® structures.
+Festo Didactic won the World Didactic Award 2018 with this Bionics Kit.

 You want to build a robot fish based on nature?
 Then you can find more information here on how to assemble your bionic-inspired animal robot “Bionic Fish”.